ChampiCircuits/champi_robot_ros/README.md

 chmod +x gen.sh
 ./gen.sh
 ```
+@See the comment  // comment me when compile for cpp and python

 ### Generate Msg IDs for the CAN Bus
 Add the msg id in the .csv file, and then :